Rychmond1/Four-Grid-Section/README.md

 ### Useful resources

 - [devdocs.io](https://www.devdocs.io) -
-  I really liked the way conceopts where explained on this website.
+  I really liked the way concepts were explained on this website.

 ## Author